anujs2099/rhce-sample-exams_1st-edition/lab5.md

    - to search for the wordpress role from galaxy.ansible.com from platform EL
    - to find information about the ansible-galaxy role bertvv.wordpress
    - to install the ansible-galaxy role bertvv.wordpress
+   - to list all ansible-galaxy roles
+   - to remove the ansible-galaxy role bertvv.wordpress that you just installed
+   - to create a directory structure for creating your own role where:
+     - username is sammy_roger
+     - role name is myrole

 **Task 2**